Timschotte/nativeAppsI/README.md

 - Persistence with Android Room
 - Some espresso tests

-The app itself (in the map Memory) is some kind of diary app where you can store memories.
+The app itself (in the map MyMemory) is some kind of diary app where you can store memories.
 A memory is coupled to a Quote of the Day, received from https://quotes.rest/